Jarrett Guarantano: Arizona Cardinals

-After going undrafted in the 2022 NFL Draft, he signed after a rookie minicamp as an UDFA-contract with the Arizona Cardinals.
+After going undrafted in the 2022 NFL draft, he signed after a rookie minicamp as an UDFA-contract with the Arizona Cardinals.
 He played his first game for Arizona in the first preseason game against the Cincinnati Bengals.
 He played in every game of the preseason but was cut on August 30, 2022.
 He was re-signed to the practice squad on September 7.
 He was released on October 4.

 Denver Broncos

-At the end of November he had a try-out with the Denver Broncos but failed to get signed.
-On December 5, 2022, Guarantano was signed to the Denver Broncos practice squad.
+At the end of November he had a tryout with the Denver Broncos but failed to get signed.
+On December 5, 2022, Guarantano was signed to the Broncos' practice squad.
 He was promoted to the active roster on December 20.
+On July 25, 2023, Guarantano was waived.

+Houston Roughnecks

+Guarantano signed with the Houston Gamblers of the USFL on December 22, 2023.

+Guarantano and all other Houston Gamblers players and coaches were all transferred to the Houston Roughnecks after it was announced that the Gamblers took on the identity of their XFL counterpart, the Roughnecks.

+San Antonio Brahmas

+On January 30, 2025, Guarantano signed with the San Antonio Brahmas of the United Football League (UFL).